Learn how to have a protection first mindset

 Yes, financial emergencies can happen when we least expect them — to us as individuals or to the entire world, but the financially confident among us know that with the right emergency planning we can expect the unexpected.
 Having the right protections in place, like a solid emergency fund, disability insurance and life insurance, is one of the surest ways to ride out a setback.

-Among other things many Americans learned in 2020, we found that previously steady passive income streams — like rental properties — are less reliable than was assumed.
+Among other things many Americans learned in during the pandemic, we found that previously steady passive income streams — like rental properties — are less reliable than was assumed.
 For Americans in need of true, guaranteed income sources, like retirees, an annuity or whole life insurance could be a great consideration for any portfolio.

 Long-term job loss

 Unexpected job loss is always an emergency, but what if you were unable to go back to work for months or years?
-After 2020, this thought experiment feels all too real for many.
-This year saw entire industries shut down indefinitely, stranding millions of Americans jobless.
+After the pandemic, this thought experiment feels all too real for many.
+This historic period saw entire industries shut down indefinitely, stranding millions of Americans jobless.
 One insurer reported that one third of all short-term disability claims filed in April 2020 were related to COVID-19.2 In addition, many survivors of COVID-19 have reported long-term medical challenges that make returning to work impossible.

 Income protection can help